-Although employers want to see their interns as learning and possessing a strong work ethic, they also like to see people who make a point of meeting and getting along with their supervisors and coworkers.
+Although employers want to see hard work and a strong work ethic, they also require people who get along with their supervisors and coworkers.
 It is during lunch and other more social experiences where you can begin developing relationships that make for a happier and more enjoyable workplace.
-When hiring, managers look for individuals that they feel will fit in well with the organization as well as possessing the knowledge and skills to do the job.
+When hiring, managers look for individuals who they consider a good fit aswell as those who possess the knowledge and skills to do the job.

 Build Strong Professional Relationships and Find Yourself a Mentor

 Building a strong professional network is key to getting ahead in your career.
-You never know when someone you previously worked with will be able to provide support and information about your potential next job.
-It’s also key to find yourself a mentor who is willing to help you learn the ropes and supports you in moving ahead in your current or future job.
-Finding a good mentor can make your first years on the job less stressful as well as being able to tap into the wisdom and experience of someone already successful in the field.
+Someone you previously worked may at some point provide support and information on your potential next job.
+Find yourself a mentor who can support you in moving ahead in your current or future job.
+Finding a good mentor can make your first years on the job less stressful and allows you to tap into the wisdom and experience of someone already successful in the field.

 Avoid Office Politics and Gossip

 Keep in Touch Once Your Internship Is Over

 The first thing an intern should do once their internship is over is to send a thank you note to their supervisor and anyone else who played a key role in making their internship a success.
-Keeping in touch with these contacts once you return to college is also a great idea to help maintain important contacts and to keep abreast of future openings to which you may qualify.
+Keeping in touch with these contacts once you return to college is also a great idea to help maintain important contacts and to keep abreast of future openings.